The Hairy Ball Theorem Helps Explain What?

 Answer: Antenna Transmission Models

-In layman’s terms, the transmission waves are the hairs on the ball and any attempt to smooth all the hairs at once to create a perfect sphere results in a tuft of the “hair” sticking up somewhere–thus engineers could never create an antenna with a perfectly uniform transmission sphere.
+In layman’s terms, the transmission waves are the hairs on the ball and any attempt to smooth all the hairs at once to create a perfect sphere results in a tuft of the “hair” sticking up somewhere—thus engineers could never create an antenna with a perfectly uniform transmission sphere.
 They were stuck, electromagnetically speaking, playing an unwinnable game of whack-a-mole.